lxyuma/backbone-autosync/README.md

 - Caution: please use with ```updateView:false``` .
   - Because, if you don't use this setting, it may be occured unexpected results.(for example, autosync write automatticaly updated_at)

+# todo

+will add these functions.

+- localstorage:true
+- stop interval if invalid data(and resume if changed)